ryx/datalayer.js/README.md

 # datalayer.js

 An open-source datalayer, tagmanager, and *"frontend middleware"*, proxying data between the client and any third parties.
-Based on a [heavily opinionated set of conventions and data types](#), trying to standardize common 3rd party integration into today's websites.
+Based on a [customizable data model with a virtual type system](#models), trying to standardize common 3rd party integration into today's websites.

            __      __        __                          _
       ____/ /___ _/ /_____ _/ /___ ___  _____  _____    (_)____